Gulf Hammock, Florida: History

 The area that is now the community of Gulf Hammock was settled by 1846, near where a north–south road crossed the Wekiva Run.
 The crossing was originally called Walker Landing.
 After the Civil War, freedmen who had formerly been enslaved on plantations in the area bought land and established farms.
 A hunting lodge, called the Wingate Hotel, was located in the area in the 1870s (the hotel was later converted to a barn).

 In the early 20th century, Gulf Hammock was a small community with a post office, a general store and a school.
-The Otter Creek Lumber Company started operating in the area around 1905.
+The Otter Creek Lumber Company started operating in the area circa 1905.
+Voting Precinct #16 was established in 1906 in Gulf Hammock at the Hartman School House.
 S. J. Gunn bought the Otter Creek company and 5120 acre in 1910, and established a crate factory in Gulf Hammock.
 After the Atlantic Coast Line Railroad opened a rail line through the area in 1913, the community moved to a location adjacent to the railroad.
 In 1916 a post office named "Gunntown" was opened, named for S. J. Gunn.
+In December 1920, Precinct #16 was changed from "Hartman School House" to "Gunntown".
 In 1926, patent medicine entrepreneur Edwin Wiley Grove and two brothers, James and William Dowling, bought the crate factory and all of the land in the community of Gulf Hammock, as well as 132,000 acre of timber land between the Suwannee and Withlacoochee rivers.
-That same year the name of the post office was changed to "Gulf Hammock", which remains in use as of 2021.
+That same year, the name of the post office was changed to "Gulf Hammock", which remains in use as of 2025.
 Grove died in 1927, and the Grove-Dowling company went bankrupt in 1929.
 All the holdings of Grove-Dowling were bought by the Patterson-McInnis Company in 1930.